-When the GM decides an act is worthy of a Dark Powers check he simply has to make the roll.
+When the GM decides an act is worthy of a Dark Powers check he simply rolls.

 GMs should avoid letting Powers check slow down the game.
 Do not calculate the crime, its severity and the number of Corruption points before even making the check.
 Avoid calculating all the possible modifiers before making the roll.